-Owners of holding tanks, or alternative wastewater systems are required to maintain a Monitoring Contract with a Monitoring Person registered by the Department for the life of the system.
+Owners of holding tanks, drip dispersal systems, or wastewater systems requiring secondary treatment that discharges into reduced absorption areas are required to maintain a Monitoring Contract with a Monitoring Person registered by the Department for the life of the system.
 A Monitoring Person shall be authorized by the manufacturer in order to provide a contract for the monitoring of any proprietary system.
 No homeowner shall be allowed to monitor their own system.
-All systems discharging treated sewage shall be maintained at all times by an individual or company trained in the operation and maintenance of that system. {General Sanitation Rule Section VII.
-A. Method of Disposal}

-- 12.1.
-The Monitoring Contract shall be submitted with the Application for an Onsite Wastewater System Permit (EHP-19). - 12.2.
-Monitoring Contracts shall include the following minimum terms or services:
+- 13.1.
+The Monitoring Contract and the Memorandum of Agreement shall be submitted with the Application for an Onsite Wastewater System Permit (EHP-19). - 13.2.
+All Monitoring Contracts shall include the following minimum terms or services: